Azure/azure-sdk/docs/dotnet/introduction.md

 If in common scenarios, users are likely to pass just a small subset of what the _options_ parameter represents, consider adding an overload with a parameter list representing just this subset.

-TODO: There was a discussion here and the guidance was updated within the .NET team and across Java as well.
-Update these to reflect those decisions?
-TODO: Add "Do name the options parameter type name with the _Options_ suffix ... ?
+{% include requirement/MAY id="dotnet-params-options" %} name the _option parameter_ type with the 'Options' suffix.

 ##### Parameter Validation